Dynamical phases in growing populations: understanding recovery from bottlenecks: Results

-For the asymmetric phase, mutation dictates the critical population size ($\sim 1/\mu$) at which the locked-in regime starts (Fig.~\ref{fig:3}\textbf{a}).
-The form of this dependence is subtle, and can be understood in terms of the stochastic `footprint' of evolutionary trajectories in the locked-in regime--- {\it i.e.}, those that repeatedly (and stochastically) navigate the limit cycle (Fig.~\ref{fig:4}).
-In particular, due to the state-dependence of noise, the convex hull of this footprint is well-defined, reflecting the shape of the limit cycle at a {\it different} value of $\mu$ (Fig.~\ref{fig:4}{\bf a}-{\bf d}).
+For the latter, the $\sim 1/\mu$ dependence of the asymmetric to locked-in transition can be understood in terms of the stochastic `footprint' of evolutionary trajectories in the locked-in regime--- {\it i.e.}, those that repeatedly (and stochastically) navigate the limit cycle (Fig.~\ref{fig:4}).
+In particular, due to the finite nature of $T$, the convex hull of this footprint is well-defined, reflecting the shape of the limit cycle at a {\it different} value of $\mu$ (Fig.~\ref{fig:4}{\bf a}-{\bf d}).
 The result is a family of scaling relations, where the footprint of small populations with high levels of mutation ({\it i.e.}, high noise, small limit cycle, Fig.~\ref{fig:4}{\bf c}) is approximately equivalent to that of large populations with low levels of mutation ({\it i.e.}, low noise, large limit cycle, Fig.~\ref{fig:4}{\bf d}).
-The {\it critical} scaling that defines the onset of the regime occurs when the stochastic footprint fills the mixed-strategy basin (Figs.~\ref{fig:4}{\bf a} \& {\bf e}) therefore facilitating the crossing of the separatrix.
-Here, $O(\sqrt{\mu/N})$ fluctuations must be equivalent to the $O(\mu)$ deterministic repulsion in the direction normal to the AllC-TFT edge (Appendix~\ref{app:boundary}), implying $N\sim1/\mu$, which agrees with both ensemble statistics and convex hull analysis ({\it cf.} Figs.~\ref{fig:3}{\bf a} \& \ref{fig:4}{\bf e}).
+The {\it critical} scaling that defines the onset of the regime occurs when the stochastic footprint fills the mixed-strategy basin (Figs.~\ref{fig:4}{\bf a} \& {\bf e}), therefore facilitating the crossing of the separatrix.
+Here, $O(\sqrt{\mu/N})$ fluctuations must be equivalent to the $O(\mu)$ deterministic repulsion in the direction normal to the AllC-TFT edge (Supplementary Information, Sec.~\ref{sec:boundary}), implying $N\sim1/\mu$, which agrees with both ensemble statistics and convex hull analysis ({\it cf.} Figs.~\ref{fig:3}{\bf a} \& \ref{fig:4}{\bf e}).

-More generally, this behaviour can be recast as a size-dependent antagonistic relationship between mutation and intrinsic noise, where the first favours population heterogeneity and the second homogeneity.
+This behaviour can be recast as a size-dependent antagonistic relationship between mutation and intrinsic noise, where the former favours population heterogeneity (expelling towards the simplex boundaries) and the second homogeneity (attracting towards the centre of the simplex).
 This is particularly important in growing populations, since the balance between the two factors changes over time.